 In Central Kalimantan, forest and land fires are annual disasters with wide-ranging and problematic impacts.
 Its effects become like a complicated tangled yarn.
-However, in one corner of the Natural Laboratory of Peat-swamp Forest (LAHG) of Sebangau, Pulang Pisau District, a group of local residents refused to give up on this complexity.
+However, in one corner of the Natural Laboratory of Peat-swamp Forest (LAHG) of Sebangau, a special zone within the Sebangau National Park, a group of local residents refused to give up on this complexity.

 Supported by the Borneo Nature Foundation (BNF), they work hand in hand to build dams on river channels in the forest area.
 This is for one main purpose: to keep the forest wet in the dry season to avoid drought and subsequent fires.

 Tuesday (07/14/2020): The morning had just started to shine brightly, when Herdi (40) and Atak (42), two residents of Kereng Bangkirai Village in Palangkaraya, departed by boat along the Bakung River.
 The two men joined with 12 other fellow residents of Kereng Bangkirai, so together there were 14 people in the team.